adblockplus/libadblockplus/README.md

 build time.
 If you are cross compiling use the same options as below to invoke make.

-If you switch target platform using the same source tree, you should manually remove the `third_party/prebuilt-v8` directory and redownload again with the right options.
+If you switch the version of V8 using the same source tree, you should manually remove the `third_party/prebuilt-v8` directory and redownload again with the right options.